 MSW Student Standards & Policies

-The Graduate College of Social Work (GCSW) faculty and professional staff are responsible for determining whether students demonstrate the required level of classroom, field, professional, and ethical achievement appropriate for professional interactions with colleagues, faculty, field instructors, administrators, staff, and clients.
+The Graduate College of Social Work (GCSW) faculty and professional staff are responsible for determining whether students demonstrate the required level of classroom, practicum, professional, and ethical achievement appropriate for professional interactions with colleagues, faculty, practicum instructors, administrators, staff, and clients.

 The College is committed to the treatment of students with fairness and equity throughout the program.
 The MSW Student Standards apply to students’ enrollment in the MSW program at any point in time, from admission to graduation.
 Each admitted student is required to read, comprehend and complete the Student Standards.
 Students are required to adhere to MSW program policies, GCSW and University of Houston (UH) policies.